Dennis Pitta: Professional career

-Pitta was selected by the Baltimore Ravens in the fourth round (114th overall) of the 2010 NFL Draft.
+Pitta was selected by the Baltimore Ravens in the fourth round (114th overall) of the 2010 NFL draft.
 The pick was one of three that the Ravens acquired in a trade with the Denver Broncos on the first night of the draft on April 22.
 The Broncos received a first-round pick which was used to select Tim Tebow.
 Pitta was signed to a three-year contract on June 21, 2010.

 2010

-Pitta recorded his first career reception in Week 2, for one yard.
-It was his only catch of the game and the 2010 season.
+Pitta recorded his first career reception for one yard in Week 2 against the Cincinnati Bengals.
+The reception was his only catch of the game and the 2010 season.
+He appeared in 11 games as a rookie.

 2011

 Pitta improved greatly in the 2011 season, becoming a common target for quarterback Joe Flacco and contributing to a dangerous tight end tandem alongside starter Ed Dickson.
 He did not, however, score a touchdown until a Week 12 Thanksgiving Day matchup with the San Francisco 49ers.
-Pitta scored the game's only touchdown off of an eight-yard catch, as the Ravens won 16-6.
+Pitta scored the game's only touchdown off of an eight-yard catch, as the Ravens won 16–6.

 Pitta scored his second touchdown of the season two weeks later in a game against the Indianapolis Colts.
 In the Ravens' season finale, he was the team's leading receiver with six catches, a then-career-high 62 yards and his third career touchdown.
 Pitta finished the year with 40 catches, 405 yards and three touchdowns.

 Pitta played a steady role in the AFC Championship Game against the New England Patriots, catching five passes for 41 yards, including the Ravens' first touchdown of the game.
 However, Baltimore's season would come to an end here, after receiver Lee Evans dropped a game-winning touchdown and kicker Billy Cundiff missed a short, game-tying field goal that would have sent the game to overtime.